DTT2411/snow-depot/README.md

 ## Features for future development
 While the project delivers a functional and user-friendly online ski shop, there are several opportunities for future development that would enhance scalability, efficiency, and overall user experience.
-These features are intended to refine the platform beyond its minimum viable product, addressing both customer-facing improvements and administrative workflows.
-Planned enhancements include improving the quality and consistency of product imagery, enabling live payment processing through Stripe, and introducing bulk product upload tools for faster catalog management.
-Together, these developments would strengthen the application’s professionalism, usability, and long-term sustainability as a fully operational e-commerce solution.
+These features are intended to refine the platform beyond its minimum viable product, addressing both customer-facing improvements and administrative interactions.

 ### Improve product imagery
 Currently, product images are limited due to the availability of suitable royalty-free resources.
 I have personally sourced images for products with consent from contributors, and have also utilised the limited available stock of free resources, however the quality, relevance and appeal of the product remains a current limitation of this project.
 This is the reason I have designated the status of the relevant user story (Relevant product images) as only partially complete.